Rodeo & Judging

 Hometown: Sheffield, England

-Chris Hackett begins his fourth year as head men's basketball coach at Frank Phillips College.
-According to the Massey Sports Index, last year the Plainsmen played the toughest schedule in the NJCAA, (out of 447 teams), featuring games against 9 nationally ranked teams.
-Despite this, the Plainsmen continued to make progress under his leadership; increasing the number of overall wins and conference wins for the third consecutive season, including wins over two nationally ranked opponents.
-He was also named the head coach of the West team in the Region V All-Star Game, which went on to win 149-133.
+Under his leadership the Plainsmen have increased the number of overall wins and conference wins for five consecutive seasons, including wins over five nationally ranked opponents.
+In 2014 he was also named the head coach of the West team in the Region V All-Star Game, which went on to win 149-133.

-In three years he has developed eight All-Conference players and placed fifteen players at four year schools, including nine at the NCAA Division I or II level.
-More importantly, twelve of his sophomores have graduated with their Associates Degree.
-He has also established a successful summer camp program, with 105 campers spending a week of their vacation in the Plainsmen gym this summer!
+In five years he has coached an All-Region player, thirteen All-Conference players and placed twenty six players at four year schools, including sixteen at the NCAA Division I or II level.
+More importantly, twenty one of his sophomores have graduated with their Associates Degree.
+He has also established a successful summer camp program, with over 120 campers spending a week of their vacation in the Plainsmen gym each year!

 Prior to arriving at Florida Tech he spent two years as an assistant coach at Neosho County Community College in Kansas and before that, one year as the head coach at Sarcoxie High School in Missouri.